FengboMa/docs.spectraguru/docs/Analytics_Page/KNN_Classification.md

 ---
 layout: default
-title: KNN Classification
+title: KNN
 parent: Machine Learning Feature
 grand_parent: Analytics Page
 permalink: /docs/Analytics_Page/Machine_Learning_Feature/KNN_Classification/
 nav_order: 5
 ---

-# K-Nearest Neighbors(KNN) Classification
+# K-Nearest Neighbors (KNN) Classification
 {: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Introduction

+K-Nearest Neighbors (KNN) is a supervised classifier that assigns each spectrum to the class most supported by nearby labeled spectra.

 ## How to use